 What’s a money page?

-These are pages in your site that drive revenue like sales pages, but people don’t want to link to them because they’re “too commercial” and have little to no value for their audience.
+These are pages in your site that drive revenue like sales pages, but people often don’t want to link to them because they’re “too commercial” and have little to no value for their audience.
 For e-commerce sites, that’ll be your product and category pages.
 For other businesses, it’ll be your landing pages.

 Joshua of Ahrefs cites a great example:

 Let’s say that you sell antibacterial soaps online.
 It might be challenging to get links directly to your product/category pages unless someone is a fan of your soaps.
 But what you could do is create an infographic based on a survey of how frequent people wash their hands.

 Chances are, it would make for interesting content that others would want to share – and in doing so, they would link to your site and embed your infographic.

 Think of your infographic as your middleman to help build website authority.

 Now that you’ve learned why infographics are assets if you want to drive organic traffic to your website and deliver value at the same time, let’s dive into the nitty-gritty of infographic creation.